Pornography Addiction

 • Using pornography in risky or inappropriate contexts, such as at work or in public places

-• Experiencing difficulty becoming aroused or enjoying sex without pornography
+• Difficulty becoming aroused or enjoying sex without pornography

-• Having a lack of interest in other activities you normally enjoy due to pornography consumption
+• A lack of interest in other activities you normally enjoy due to pornography consumption

-• Experiencing relationship conflicts related to extreme pornography use
+• Relationship conflicts related to extreme pornography use may indicate addiction

-• Feeling sadness and anxiety following pornography use, but continuing anyway
+• Sadness and anxiety following pornography use and continuing the use regardless

-• Spending so much money on pornography or pornographic material that it’s difficult to afford other things
+• Spending so much money on pornography or pornographic material that you cannot afford necessities or other desires

-These can all be indicators that your use of porn is interfering with other things in your life that matter to you.
-If you’re viewing porn so much that it’s causing you unhappiness and difficulty, yet you still find it hard to stop, it could be a sign that you could benefit from re-evaluating your use of porn.
+The above factors can all be indicators that your use of pornography is interfering with other areas of your life that matter to you, and that you may have a porn addiction.
+If you’re viewing pornography so much that it’s causing you unhappiness and difficulty, yet you still find it hard to stop, it could be a sign that you could benefit from re-evaluating your use of pornography.

 The following approaches may help you get your porn consumption under control and keep a potential online porn addiction from disrupting your life:

-The incredible ease of obtaining porn may be part of the reason some people find it hard to cut back.
-Anyone with an internet connection can obtain an enormous variety of sexual images or videos with just a few clicks, which means that the desire to watch porn can often be acted on almost immediately.
+The incredible ease of obtaining porn may be part of the reason some people find cutting back their usage difficult.
+Anyone with an internet connection can obtain an enormous variety of sexual images or videos with just a few clicks, so the desire to watch porn can often be acted on almost immediately.

 Communicate in your relationship

 Seeking help for pornography addiction may be more common among people who are in committed relationships.
-This might be because porn addiction or consumption may affect sexual satisfaction with a partner or cause other problems in a couple’s sex life, such as unrealistic expectations and performance anxiety.
+Porn addiction or consumption may affect sexual satisfaction with a partner or cause other problems in a couple’s sex life, such as unrealistic expectations and performance anxiety.

-Sometimes these conflicts arise because one person is upset by the other’s porn use.
-In other cases, though, an individual may hide their use of porn.
+In some cases, these conflicts arise because one person is upset by the other’s porn use.
+In other cases, addicts may hide their use of pornography.
 Keeping this kind of secret from your partner might cause a sense of distance between you, which could get worse if you’re also less interested in sex or other kinds of physical and emotional intimacy.
 Your partner might feel neglected or hurt even though you intend no harm.

-It may help to be honest with your partner about the difficulty you’re having with pornography use or feelings of addiction.
-This might help restore trust and communication in your relationship.
-As a result, your partner may be able to offer you emotional support as you work to make positive changes, especially if you also struggle with other challenges like a mental health disorder or drug abuse.
+Being honest with your partner about the difficulty you’re having with pornography use or addiction may open up a conversation that can get you on the road to communication and trust.
+As a result, your partner may be able to offer you emotional support as you work to make positive changes, especially if you also struggle with other challenges like a mental health disorder or drug use.

 Getty